python/editorial-board/content/updates/2024-01-08-editorial-board-update.md

 #### How often will we meet?

-We will meet monthly on second Monday each month from 1:30-2:30pm Pacific.
+We will meet monthly on the second Monday each month from 1:30-2:30pm Pacific.

 We will work asynchronously most of the time.